debiki/talkyard-prod-one/README.md

-The GNU General Public License, version 2 — and it's for the instructions and scripts etcetera in this repository only, not for any Talkyard source code or stuff in other repositories.
+The GNU General Public License, version 2 — and it's for the instructions and scripts etcetera in this repository only, not for any Talkyard source code or things in other repositories.

     Copyright (c) 2016-2018 Kaj Magnus Lindberg